-And of course the Palm Tree’s high on our list.
-This might not have a formal beer garden, but the grass next to the canal is a great space for large groups – just grab your pint and plot up.
+Mile End’s The Palm Tree’s is also high on our list.
+This might not have a formal beer garden, but the grass next to the canal is a great space for large groups.

 Check out our other best pubs for outdoor drinks here.